-The accounting policies adopted are consistent with those of the previous financial year and corresponding interim reporting period, except adoption of new accounting policies as set out below in Note 3.
+The accounting policies are consistent with those of the previous financial year and corresponding interim reporting period.

-These condensed consolidated interim financial statements were approved by management for issue on November 30, 2022.
+These condensed consolidated interim financial statements were approved by management for issue on November 30, 2023.

 3 Critical accounting estimates and judgments

 The preparation of condensed consolidated interim financial statements in accordance with International Accounting Standard 34, Interim Financial Reporting, requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the condensed consolidated interim financial statements and the reported amounts of revenue and expenses during the reporting periods.
 The following discusses the most significant accounting judgments and estimates the Company has made in the preparation of the condensed consolidated interim financial statements.